 Regions: Canada | Greenland | Iceland | Svalbard and Spitsbergen | Antarctica

 The Arctic is a familiar and yet an alien place.
-It is recognizable as the place you probably imagine when you think of winter and as the home of polar bears, reindeer (caribou), arctic foxes and wolves.
-It is also a huge almost boundless, wide-skys spectacularly scenic wilderness with glaciers, mountains, icebergs, rolling green tundra, with a rich history of exploration and habitation by many groups of endemic peoples.
+It is recognizable as the place you imagine when you think of winter and as the home of polar bears, reindeer (caribou), arctic foxes and wolves.
+It is a huge almost boundless, wide-skies, spectacularly scenic wilderness with glaciers, mountains, icebergs, rolling green tundra.
+There is a rich history of exploration and ancient habitation by many groups of endemic peoples.

-The Arctic is centered on the North Pole which is surrounded by the Arctic Ocean much of which is frozen, obviously more so in winter than summer.
-This is then fringed by Canada, Greenland, Europe and Russia.
+The Arctic is centered on the North Pole in the Arctic Ocean much of which is frozen, obviously more so in winter than summer.
+This is fringed by Canada, Greenland, Europe and Russia.
 The geography makes it relatively easy to access the Arctic from many points.

 arctic travel arctic holiday arctic trip arctic cruise travel to the arctic holiday in the arctic arctic

 We can help guide you through the options for Arctic travel, where to go, how long to spend there, the specific itinerary and the level of comfort or luxury you are looking for.
-Guided by a mixture of ice and wildlife experts, and seasoned seafarers who will look out to make the most of the plan while taking opportunities that present themselves along the way, we can ensure your Arctic visit is as memorable as it can be.
+Guided by ice and wildlife experts, and seasoned seafarers who will make the most of the planned journey while taking opportunities that present themselves along the way, we can ensure your Arctic visit is as memorable as it can be.

 We often forget that we are nature.
 Nature is not something separate from us.
 So when we say that we have lost our connection to nature, we say that we have lost our connection to ourselves.